WrestleMania 39

-WrestleMania 39, also promoted as WrestleMania Goes Hollywood, was a 2023 professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 39th annual WrestleMania and took place as a two-night event on Saturday, April 1, and Sunday, April 2, 2023, at SoFi Stadium in the Greater Los Angeles city of Inglewood, California, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+WrestleMania 39, also promoted as WrestleMania Goes Hollywood, was a 2023 two-part professional wrestling premium live event (PLE) produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 39th annual WrestleMania and took place as a two-night event on Saturday, April 1 and Sunday, April 2, 2023, at SoFi Stadium in the Greater Los Angeles city of Inglewood, California.
 WWE wrestler The Miz and rapper Snoop Dogg served as the hosts for the event.

 This was the sixth WrestleMania to be held in Greater Los Angeles (after 2, VII, XII, 2000, and 21), and the seventh in the U.S. state of California overall (including 31, which was held in the San Francisco Bay Area).
 The event was held at the originally planned location and venue for WrestleMania 37 before the COVID-19 pandemic forced it to be relocated to Tampa, Florida; WrestleMania 39 in turn adopted the Hollywood theme originally intended for that event.
 It was the first WrestleMania to livestream on Binge in Australia.
 This would subsequently be the final WrestleMania in which WWE was owned and controlled by the McMahon family as on April 3, the day after the event, it was confirmed that the company had been sold to Endeavor.
 The sale was finalized on September 12, with WWE merging with Ultimate Fighting Championship to become divisions of TKO Group Holdings.

 The card comprised a total of 15 matches, with eight on Night 1 and seven on Night 2.
 In the main event for Night 1, Kevin Owens and Sami Zayn defeated The Usos (Jey Uso and Jimmy Uso) to win the Undisputed WWE Tag Team Championship, ending the latter's record setting male tag team title reign at 622 days.
-(Note: Specifically, The Usos' (Jey Uso and Jimmy Uso) record was with the SmackDown Tag Team Championship.)
+(Note: Specifically, The Usos's (Jey Uso and Jimmy Uso) record was with the SmackDown Tag Team Championship.)
 This was also the first time a tag team championship match was the main event of a WrestleMania, and only the second time a tag team match in general was the main event, after WrestleMania I in March 1985.
-In other prominent matches, Seth "Freakin" Rollins defeated Logan Paul, Rey Mysterio defeated Dominik Mysterio, Rhea Ripley defeated Charlotte Flair to win the SmackDown Women's Championship, and in the opening bout, Austin Theory defeated John Cena to retain Raw's United States Championship.
+In other prominent matches, Seth Rollins defeated Logan Paul, Rey Mysterio defeated his son Dominik, Rhea Ripley defeated Charlotte Flair to win the SmackDown Women's Championship, and in the opening bout, Austin Theory defeated John Cena to retain Raw's United States Championship.
 The event also included the in-ring return of Pat McAfee, who wrestled his first match since the 2022 SummerSlam, as well as the in-ring WWE debut of Snoop Dogg, who both defeated The Miz in impromptu matches, with the latter occurring on Night 2.